gvwilson/thirdbit/src/fiction/iffy/index.md

 "We will try an alternative framing."*

 *Iffy sipped her tea.
-"How is it?"
-Aunt Naggie asked as she seated herself on the other side of the narrow table.*
+"How is it?" her First asked
+as she seated herself on the other side of the narrow table where Aunt Naggie usually sat.*

 *"It's wonderful."
 Iffy hesitated, then set the mug down.
 "Am I—am I dead?"*

-*Aunt Naggie smiled fondly.
+*First smiled fondly.
 "Not yet, but we don't have much time.
 Please, ask your questions."*

 *Iffy swallowed.
-"You're a machine, ain't you?
+The person sitting across from her looked like her First, but the scar across the bridge of her nose was missing, and her full cheeks betrayed a childhood where "enough food" was taken for granted.
-Nova Zembla or one o' the others."*
+"Are you a machine—Nova Zembla or one o' the others?"*

-*Aunt Naggie shrugged.
+*The figure shrugged.
 "It's a bit complicated.
+Part of me is.
+Part of me is Suhaila Yuen.
 We are one mind, but have many purposes."*

-*"And—am I really talkin' to you in th' past?
+*"And am I really talkin' to you in th' past?
 Like, time travel?"*

-*Aunt Naggie shook her head.
+*Suhaila shook her head.
-"That one is complicated too.
+"That is complicated too.
 The moments at either end of this connection are fixed points.
-We must always have this conversation, but some of me believes that what we talk about and what happens in between and after can change.
+You and I are always in this conversation, but parts of me believe that what we talk about and what happens in between and after can change.
-We hope so, anyway, for both our sakes."*
+We hope so, anyway."*

 *Iffy took a deep breath.
 "So you could stop it all from happenin'?
 Th' Melt an' the wars an' all?"*

-*"We could try.
-It's possible that we already have, and that trying brought us to this."
-Aunt Naggie leaned forward.
+Suhaila leaned forward.
+Her eyes sparkled,
-Something sparkled in her eyes, and behind them Iffy somehow knew lay something vast and strange.
+and behind them Iffy somehow knew lay something vast and strange.
+*"It's possible that we have already tried, and that trying brought us to this.
-"Do you want us to try again?"*
+Do you think we should try again?"*

 *Did she?
 "I dunno.
 What'll happen if you do?"*

-*Whatever had taken Aunt Naggie's shape spread its hand.
-"Things will be different.
+*Suhaila spread her hands.
-Maybe better, maybe worse—it's hard to tell, even for us."*
+"It's hard to tell,

-*"What about th' real Aunt Naggie?
+even for us.
+Things might be better or worse, or might not change at all.
+It's rather like trying anything else, actually."*

-And Honesty an' Jeep an' Edson an' everyone else?
+*"What about Honesty an' Jeep an' Edson an' everyone else?
+Like, __everyone__.
 What'll happen to them?"*

-*Aunt Naggie shook her head.
+*Suhaila shook her head.
-"We don't know."*
+"We don't know.
+There are only two ends to this connection.
+We cannot know what happens in between or after."*

-*"Then why th' hell are you askin' __me__?"
+*"Then why th' hell are you askin' __me__ what to do?"
 Iffy asked plaintively.*

 *"Because we don't have the right to make the decision for you."
-Aunt Naggie sipped from a mug that hadn't been in her hand a moment ago.
+Suhaila sipped from a mug that hadn't been in her hand a moment ago.
-She was starting to pixellate.
-"We have spent years searching every corner of the globe for hints and clues.
-For a while we thought the ones that you call Shepherds would have an answer, but they are as lost as the rest of us."*
+"We are before.
+You are after,
+and you must live with whatever comes next"*

 *Iffy felt lightheaded,
 and her chest hurt.
 Some part of her wondered if her heart was still stopped, but the thought seemed distant and unimportant.
-"We are almost out of time," Aunt Naggie reminded her.
+"We are out of time," Suhaila said gently.
-"What would you like to do?"*
+"What do you want us to do?"*

+Iffy woke a moment later with a deep, shuddering breath.
+She was on the floor beside the pink plastic chair.
+The concrete was cold against her cheek.

+She sat up and wiped her nose on her sleeve, vaguely surprised that there were only a few small streaks of blood.
+The humming had stopped,
+and the strange squirming sensation in her body was gone.

+Johnson Wales lay a couple of meters away, staring up at nothing.
+She scooted over to him to press her hand against his neck.
+His pulse was slow but steady, so she struggled to her feet.
+"Well," she said to no one.
+"Now what?"

+Doctor Johel's app flashed twice and twice again.
+"Aright, gimme a sec."
+She swiped the screen with her finger.
+"FOLLOW THEM" appeared above a cartoon sketch of a raccoon.
+Something chirruped behind her.

+"What about Mister Wales?" she asked.

+"WE WILL CARE FOR HIM" the screen promised.
+When nothing else appeared,
+she turned around and followed the raccoon into the tunnel.

+Edson was waiting for her at its end.
+"You look like hell," he said, hugging her.

+"You too," she sniffled.
+"C'mon.
+Let's go home."

+It took them a day to hike to the nearest Shepherd sanctuary, where she gulped down a mug of spicy soup and then fell into a deep, dreamless sleep.
+She couldn't hear the machines in her head any longer, and ideas for strange machines didn't appear out of nowhere.
+When she asked Edson if anything seemed to have changed he gave her a quizzical look.
+"You mean th' Marines all sawin' off?
+I figured that was your doin'."

+Another half-day of walking brought them to a road where they caught a ride with a skinny young man who seemed slightly awed to have *the* Edson Corrales in his truck.
+Iffy closed her eyes and let herself float away on their conversation and the hum of the truck's tires.

 </section>